BREYANZI Dispersion for infusion Ref.[49783] Active ingredients: Lisocabtagene maraleucel

 Traceability

 The traceability requirements of cell-based advanced therapy medicinal products must apply.
-To ensure traceability the name of the product, the batch number and the name of the treated patient should be kept for a period of 30 years after expiry date of the product.
+To ensure traceability, the name of the product, the batch number and the name of the treated patient must be kept for a period of 30 years after expiry date of the product.

 Autologous use

-Breyanzi is intended solely for autologous use and should under no circumstances be administered to other patients.
-Breyanzi must not be administered if the patient identifiers on the cartons, vials and release for infusion certificate (RfIC) do not match the intended patient.
+Breyanzi is intended solely for autologous use and must not, under any circumstances, be administered to other patients.
+Breyanzi must not be administered if the information on the product labels and release for infusion certificate (RfIC) do not match the patient's identity

 Reasons to delay treatment